 ‘Faith, Family, Football’: Tim Tebow and Versatile Team Bring Sports Drama to Life

-In theaters this weekend, Run the Race took a decade to produce.
+Available May 21 on home media, Run the Race took a decade to produce.
 While Heisman Trophy winner Tim Tebow has quarterbacked recent media, a diverse creative team called the plays.

 Whether at ESPN, Entertainment Tonight or People Magazine, right now Tim Tebow is everywhere.
 The former NFL quarterback-turned-pro-baseball player just entered spring training for the New York Mets, in hopes of making it beyond Triple-A this year.

 The renewed attention comes as Tebow and his brother Robby are gearing up to release their first film, Run the Race, as executive producers.
 And they know many people find it easy to dismiss a faith-centered sports movie.

 “Faith-based films can be put in a box and judged a certain way before anyone ever sees them,” says Robby Tebow.
 “As Christians, we should be held to the highest standards of production and storytelling.
 Why not do it with the best actors, who can deliver and tell a story the right way?”

 Notable Hollywood stars surround the two brothers at the heart of their drama.
 Mykelti Williamson (Forrest Gump, Fences) portrays their coach, Hallmark star Kristoffer Polaha their long-absent alcoholic father, and Frances Fisher (Titanic) a godmother who offers wisdom.

 “It’s not that I would do any faith movie — or any action movie, for that matter,” said Mario Van Peebles.
 Having starred in Ali opposite Will Smith, he plays a local pastor in Run the Race.
 “I have to read the script, talk to the filmmakers and dig what they’re doing.”